This is the multi-page printable view of this section. Click here to print.

 When refining work, teams should focus on reducing complexity, minimizing dependencies, and estimating based on complexity and effort, not time.

 Small things can be estimated more accurately than big things because the margin of error is lower and dependencies are clear.
-Eliminating or reducing hard dependencies is critical because the probability that something will delivered late doubles for every hard dependency.
+Eliminating or reducing hard dependencies is critical because the probability that something will be delivered late doubles for every hard dependency.
 Those could include database changes, coordination with other teams, or changes that are tightly coupled with another component.

 Decompose stories using Behavior Driven Development.
 This not only helps with feature discovery and with uncovering dependencies, but also aids with story slicing since each acceptance test is naturally a thin, vertical slice.